5. Beginner's Shopping List

 |1||1k (1000 ohm)|

-All of the capacitor values used in the beginner tutorial series is shown in the table below.
+All of the capacitor values used in the beginner tutorial series are shown in the table below.
 Boxed kits of capacitors are also available for purchase.
+See the beginner's article on capacitors for basic information on capacitors.

 16V or more